Vaibhav/Learning-WebDev/Rails/TDDRubyNotes.md

 Testable code is modular, decoupled design, methods of limited scope.

+As tests become more specific, the code must become more generic.

 ## Architecture: The Lost Years

 Use Case and User Story is almost the same thing.